-The EBSCOHost Search page lands at SocINDEX with Full Text as the default database.
-If your research topic is in an area that another database indexes more comprehensively, click Choose Databases to display a pop-up menu of available choices.
+The EBSCOhost Search page lands at SocINDEX with Full Text as the default database; it is the only one that is searched unless you select others.
+If your research topic is in an area that a different database indexes more comprehensively, click Choose Databases to display a pop-up menu of available choices.